 Please be so kind as to observe our hours.
 Thank you.

 OPTION 2: PLEASE LEAVE NAME, NUMBER AND best times to reach you.

-We can only return your call if you leave a message with
+We cannot return your call if you hang up.
+We can only return your call if you leave your name and number.
+Thank you.